For samples of my writing, check out my blog, Late Summer Light.

 - Second Place, National Association of Government Communicators Award (Individual Map Category)

-The map is available in print or as two large PDF files here.
+The map is for sale in print or as a free download (two large PDF files) here.

 “Rescued from Brokenness,” by Marie Rich, is a memoir of a Jamaican-American woman who suffered from addiction issues and was a victim of abuse when she was younger.
 She tells how she renewed her life, found love, and left her difficult circumstances forever.
 Available from Amazon here.